ysharplanguage/FastJsonParser/README.md

 (Could-be Frequently Asked Questions)

 * Q: Isn't it a bit confusing, somehow, that [the "Parse" methods of the public interface](#Interface) do actually more than just parse the input against [the JSON syntax](http://www.json.org/), but also perform the work that most other JSON implementations call "Deserialize"?
     * A: **Yes** and **no**.
-It is indeed true that [these "Parse" methods](#Interface) do more than just parse the input, but they have been named that way because this [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs) is designed to remain only that : *merely* a JSON **parser** and **deserializer**, *without* any serialization-related feature.
-By not naming them "deserialize", this helps to avoid another otherwise possible confusion as to why there are no dual "Serialize" methods to be found anywhere, w.r.t. the dual operation.
+It is indeed true that [these "Parse" methods](#Interface) do more than just parse the input, but they have been named that way because this [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs) is designed to remain only that : *merely* a JSON **parser** and **deserializer**, thus *without* any JSON *serialization*-related feature.
+By not naming them "Deserialize", this helps to avoid another otherwise possible confusion as to why there are no dual "Serialize" methods to be found anywhere, w.r.t. the dual operation.
 * Q: Do you foresee any breaking changes to [the public interface](#Interface) for the near-, mid-, or long-term?
     * A: For most of it, **no**.
 The only [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs)'s instance methods that may be subject to change / to some refactoring (or disappear altogether) in the future, are those taking that last "IDictionary&lt;Type, Func&lt;...&gt;&gt; mappers" parameter (for now a rudimentary provision to support custom filtered deserialization use cases).
+So, all of the following are definitely going to stay around for as long as [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs) is developed and maintained here:

+        object Parse(string input)
+        object Parse(TextReader input)
+        object Parse(Stream input)
+        object Parse(Stream input, Encoding encoding)
+        T Parse<T>(string input)
+        T Parse<T>(T prototype, string input)
+        T Parse<T>(TextReader input)
+        T Parse<T>(T prototype, TextReader input)
+        T Parse<T>(Stream input)
+        T Parse<T>(T prototype, Stream input)
+        T Parse<T>(Stream input, Encoding encoding)
+        T Parse<T>(T prototype, Stream input, Encoding encoding)

 * ...

 Other questions?